AIBlockOfficial/valence_market/README.md

 - [ ] Add tests
 - [ ] Add logging
 - [ ] Refactor and improve error messages for call failures
+- [ ] Add put/delete calls for listings and orders